 Other writers are inspired to wax philosophical, create a drawing, or express deeply held emotions like loss and heartbreak, hope, appreciation, and peace.
 These themes and others will be highlighted in the coming posts that will depict entries supporting that theme.
 Names will be redacted.

 I hope you enjoy this series of posts as much as I have enjoyed reading your entries.
-You are a diverse and interesting group of hikers and it’s been nice to get to know you by even a tiny bit.
+You are a diverse and interesting group of hikers and it’s been nice to get to know you even by a tiny bit.
 Keep sharing!

 - Who You Are